buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 ### Reading Ability Scores

-Each Ability Score generally ranges from 0 to 3, a good Ability Score is 1, 2 is excellent, 0 is "normal", 3 is considered *exceptional*.
+Each Ability Score generally ranges from 0 to 3.
+A score of 1 is good, 2 is excellent, 0 is "normal", and 3 is considered *exceptional*.

-A score of -1 is considered weak, a -2 subnormal, a -3 severely problematic, a -4 leads to almost non-use of the ability, a -5 is appropriate for someone who should just stay in bed (if not already in a coffin).
+A score of -1 is considered weak, a -2 very weak, a -3 severely problematic, a -4 leads to almost non-use of the ability, a -5 is appropriate for someone who should just stay in bed (if not already in a coffin).

 ### Optional - Character Age